 [Yeah.]
 Kora replied.
 [The cobblestones…the architecture…we saw this in picture books, but man…seeing it up close is something else.
 There’s supposed to be a place where you can gamble with ideas.
 The Magisterium Exchange.]

 [Whoa!]
 Eun grinned at Kora.
 [That’s even cooler!]

 Kora grinned back.
 [Back at the Forge, we used to fantasize about visiting the Exchange and coming back with a badass concept.
 Usually it was a phase-shift ability, so we could sneak into the girl’s barracks and watch them change.]

 Eun rolled her eyes.
 [Typical.]
 Peter clenched both fists and exclaimed, [AWESOME!]

 Eun gave him a dry look.
 [Wipe the drool off, Peter.]

 [Oh—whoops.]
 He swiped his lips with the back of his wrist.
 A string of glowing, morphing characters arced from his lips to his hand, catching the light as they flashed and winked.

 [Whoa…] he whispered.

 [Look.]
-Kora pointed up the street.
+Kora pointed up, directing their attention further up the street.

 Peter smirked.
 [Could be fun, though.]